-Business must place the digital transformation at the core of its agenda.
+Businesses must place digital transformation at the core of its agenda.
 It is not going to be easy.
 But every long journey must begin somewhere, even on just some piece of paper.
-Before drafting any plans, CEOs must understand the fundamental importance of management commitment, significant investment and set clear, ambitious targets.
+Before drafting any plans, CEOs must understand the fundamental importance of management commitment, significant investment and set clear ambitious targets.
 Another way to think of it is to consider: What is best for your business model and customers?
 What technology investment would bring the most value?
 And how much should the business invest?

 Stage 2: Launch and Acceleration

-- Appoint a specialist team: In the BFSI sectors, during the first 18 months of a new project, companies should expect to build a team from 20-100 people.
+- Appoint a specialist team: In the BFSI sectors, during the first 18 months of a new project, companies should expect to build a team of 20-100 people.
 These resources can be either internal or external.

 - Organize to promote a new agile way of working: Setting an independent unit will be a good way to start, but the mother companies must also have a mechanism to support it, and set some KPI to measure its progress.